What Exactly Is 4Chan And How Does It Work?

-When hackers released private photos of Emma Watson and Amanda Seyfried this week, referring to it as "The Fappening 2" they called attention to 4chan, the site where the original Fappening, a massive leak of celebrity photos, occurred in 2014.
-What exactly is 4chan and who are its users?
+When hackers released private photos of Emma Watson and Amanda Seyfried this week, referring to it as "The Fappening 2," they called attention to 4chan, the site where the original Fappening, a massive leak of celebrity photos, occurred in 2014.
+But what exactly is 4chan and who are its users?

 At first glance, 4chan seems relatively uncomplicated.
 It is, as it describes itself on the top of a minimal homepage, "a simple image-based bulletin board where anyone can post comments and share images."